A Rational Model of Dimension-reduced Human Categorization: Dimension-reduced category representation

-We investigate whether the $(q+1)$-th PC dimension should be reduced, and use the representation in the subspace spanned by the first $q$ PC dimensions.
+We investigate when should the $(q+1)$-th PC dimension be removed, and use the representation with the first $q$ PC dimensions.
 Define the signal-to-noise ratio (SNR) of the sample discrimination index

-\cref{prop-PCA} presents the necessary and sufficient condition for excluding a PC dimension for the category representation. \begin{proposition} For given category prototypes $\mu_a,\mu_b$, discarding the $(q+1)$-th PC dimension (for $q=0,1,\dots,q-2$ from the category representation increases the signal-to-noise ratio of $\alpha_q$ ($\text{SNR}_{q}<\text{SNR}_{q+1}$) if and only if
+\cref{prop-PCA} presents the necessary and sufficient condition for excluding a PC dimension for the category representation to increase SNR.
+All proofs in this section are presented in the appendix. \begin{proposition} For given category prototypes $\mu_a,\mu_b$, discarding the $(q+1)$-th PC dimension (for $q=0,1,\dots,q-2$ from the category representation increases the signal-to-noise ratio of $\alpha_q$ ($\text{SNR}_{q}<\text{SNR}_{q+1}$) if and only if

 \end{proposition}